Houdini 21.0 Nodes APEX nodes

 restlocal: Matrix4

-A matrix to apply an initial position, scale, and orientation to the TransformObject in its local space.
-Transformations from the s, r, t, and local inputs are applied relative to this coordinate frame.
-This matrix gives the TransformObject, and its manipulation handles, an initial transformation while keeping the transformation inputs clear.
+A transformation matrix that applies an initial position, scale, and orientation to the TransformObject in its local space.
+Transformations from the t, r, s, and local inputs are applied relative to this coordinate frame.

 xord: Int

-Sets the transformation order of both the input and output s, r, and t ports.
+Sets the transformation order of both the input and output t, r, and s ports.
 The default order is scale → rotate → translate.
-See Transformation Order.
+See transformation order.

 rord: Int

-Sets the rotation order of the Euler angles encoded by the input and output r ports.
-The default value is X → Y → Z. See Rotation Order.
+Sets the rotation order of the Euler angles on the input and output r ports.
+The default value is X → Y → Z. See rotation order.

 xformmask: Int

-A bit mask which is used in combination with the input matrix xform to override specific components of the transformation.
+A bit mask that is used in combination with the input matrix xform to override specific components of the transformation.
 The first bit overrides the translation, the second bit overrides the rotation, and the third bit overrides the scale.
 All three bits are set by default.
-See Xform Mask.
+See the xformmask table.

 Outputs